 The pros and cons of travel agents in the internet age

-So with all the technology available to book your own Caribbean cruise or London pub crawl, should you even bother with travel agents anymore?
-Or are they—like video stores, paper maps, and rotary phones—a relic of the pre-internet age?
+With all the technology available to book your own Caribbean cruise or London pub crawl, should you even bother with travel agents anymore?
+Are they—like video stores, paper maps, and rotary phones—a relic of the pre-internet, pre-Covid age?
+Or, is a travel agent the trustworthy and knowledgeable advocate you need in the midst of an international pandemic?
 I dug into this question and found that the answer is a solid…it depends.

 The digital competition

 If you’ve used online tools for booking travel, then you know how sophisticated they’ve become.
 Hopper and HotelTonight, for example, continue to encroach on travel agents’ traditional territory.
 Hopper provides guidance for when to buy flights by comparing countless airfares and hotel prices to a historical database, and predicting when rates will be the lowest.
 It even proposes alternate destinations based on your preferences—just like a travel agent would.
 Meanwhile, HotelTonight compiles day-of deals from hotels in 1,700 cities worldwide.
 The app caters mainly to last-minute travelers who need help when travel agents have punched out for the day.
 For many wanderers, tools like these—plus travel advice from friends and family—are all you need to book an unforgettable vacation.

 A personal touch